Project status: In Progress

 How you will have YourSay:

-The ACT Government’s response to the Royal Commission puts community engagement at its centre.
-We are committed to developing change with those who will be affected to ensure we get the best fit for the ACT.
+The ACT Government’s response to the Royal Commission into Institutional Responses to Child Sexual Abuse (Royal Commission) puts community engagement at its centre.
+We are committed to developing change with those individuals and organisations who will be affected to ensure we get the best fit for the ACT.

 This page is where we will ask for suggestions and feedback on the changes we can make to enhance a culture of child safety in the ACT.